Automatic Meter Reading

 On-off keyed Manchester coded signaling

 The SCM and IDM are two types of the conventional message types that the meters send out.
 The SCM packets are used with a fixed length of 96 bits, whereas IDM packets are used with a fixed length of 736 bits.
-The packet format of the SCM and IDM messages are shown below [ 1 ]:
+These tables show the packet format of the SCM and IDM messages:

 When you run the example: